shft5410/conceptboard_cursors/README.md

 ## Installation

-Install this extension from the installation files provided under `releases`
+Install this extension from the installation files provided under `Releases`

 :warning: **To use the extension after intallation you must reload your conceptboards**